oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/infra/infra.md

 - Deploy resources using Terraform and Ansible
 - Learn about federation, and what's necessary to authenticate a Terraform request
 - Download the datasets we will use

+### Prerequisites

+- An Oracle Free Tier, Paid or LiveLabs Cloud Account
+- Active Oracle Cloud Account with available credits to use for Data Science service.

 ## Task 1: Cloud Shell